Volume Dependence of N-Body Bound States

+where $Y(d)$ accounts for the angular normalization in $d$ spatial dimensions, \cf~Eq.~\eqref{eq:ANC1} specialized for the case of a bound state without angular dependence.
+For $d=3$, where $Y(3) = 1/\sqrt{4\pi}$, the convention in Eq.~\eqref{eq:ANC-psi} reproduces the canonical form $\gamma\exp({-}\kappa_{A|N-A}r_{A|N-A})$ $/r_{A|N-A}$ for a two-cluster S-wave state.
+For $d=1$ one has $Y(1) = 1$ and the asymptotic form is simply $\gamma\exp({-}\kappa_{A|N-A}r_{A|N-A})$.
+For $d=2$, on the other hand, it is more natural to define the ANC directly in terms of the modified Bessel function, which does not reduce to a simple exponential in this case.
+The $f(d)$ quoted above have been chosen to account for this as well as the averaging over states in a cubic-group multiplet.
+We write the magnitude of the ANC extracted from fits using Eq.~(\ref{eq:ANC-FV}) as $\abs{\gamma}_{\text{FV}}$, where FV is shorthand for finite volume.

-Using the same lattice Gaussian well examples as discussed previously, we present results for $\abs{\gamma}_{\text{FV}}$ and $\abs{\gamma}_{\text{WF}}$ in Table~\ref{tab:Results-Gauss-ANC}.
-We use Eq.~\eqref{eq:Psi-O} with the operator $O_1$ equal to the single particle density and $O_{N-1}$ equal to the $(N-1)$-body density on a single lattice site, with all quantities extracted at the same finite volume.
+Using the same lattice examples with Gaussian potentials as discussed previously, we present results for $\abs{\gamma}_{\text{FV}}$ and $\abs{\gamma}_{\text{WF}}$ in Table~\ref{tab:Results-Gauss-ANC}.
+We use Eq.~\eqref{eq:Psi-O} with the operator $O_1$ equal to the single particle density and $O_{N-1}$ equal to the $(N{-}1)$-body density on a single lattice site, with all quantities extracted at the same finite volume.
 As seen in Table~\ref{tab:Results-Gauss-ANC}, the two methods for extracting the ANCs are in excellent agreement.
-We furthermore note that by using the finite-volume wave function to determine $\abs{\gamma}_{\text{WF}}$ and $\kappa_{A|N{-}A}$, we can predict $\Delta B_N(L)$.
-By combining this with the finite-volume binding energy $B_N(L)$, we can determine the infinite-volume binding energy from a single-volume calculation.
-We expect this technique to be of practical use for computationally expensive calculations of quantum bound states, perhaps making it unnecessary to perform infinite-volume extrapolations.